Spendcoin (SPND) Price Tops $0.0293 on Exchanges

-Spendcoin (CURRENCY:SPND) traded flat against the U.S. dollar during the twenty-four hour period ending at 19:00 PM ET on March 9th.
-Spendcoin has a market cap of $76.08 million and $723.00 worth of Spendcoin was traded on exchanges in the last day.
-One Spendcoin coin can currently be purchased for $0.0293 or 0.00000053 BTC on major exchanges.
+Spendcoin (CURRENCY:SPND) traded flat against the U.S. dollar during the 1-day period ending at 19:00 PM Eastern on March 10th.
+One Spendcoin coin can currently be bought for $0.0293 or 0.00000053 BTC on popular cryptocurrency exchanges.
+Spendcoin has a total market capitalization of $76.08 million and $723.00 worth of Spendcoin was traded on exchanges in the last 24 hours.
 In the last week, Spendcoin has traded flat against the U.S. dollar.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.